 Tech specs and new features

-Let's look next at the internal changes in the new iPads.
+Let's look next at the other changes in the new iPad Pros.

-iPad Pro models generally include a modified version of the processor in the preceding iPhone - last time around the iPhone 7 came out with an A10 Fusion chip, and the iPads got an A10X Fusion.
+iPad Pro models generally include a modified version of the processor in the preceding iPhone - for example, the iPhone 7 came used an A10 Fusion chip while the iPads got an A10X Fusion.

 A DigiTimes report in August 2018 suggests that the new iPad Pro models will ship with a new USB Type-C, 18W power adapter that will speed up charging.

 Then on 10 September, analyst Ming-Chi Kuo predicted that the new iPad Pro will ditch the Lightning port in favour of USB-C, and will ship with a new 18W USB-C charger.